jomof/cdep/README.md

 This tell CDeps that this project depends on SQLLite.

-Next, run cdep command to download SQLLits and build CMake modules for it.
+Next, run cdep command to download SQLLite and build CMake modules for it.

     $ ./cdep
     Downloading sqllite-android-gnustl_shared-platform-21.zip